ChristianKuehnel/llvm-iwg/Discourse_research.md

 **TODO:** Figure out who is posting to the [www-scripts mailing list](https://lists.llvm.org/cgi-bin/mailman/listinfo/www-scripts) and who uses that information.

-**TODO:** Phabricator can also notify you about commits.
-Commits can also be discussed on Phabricator.

-**TODO:** Verify the idea: Set up projects on Phabricator that anyone can join.
-Set up Herald rules that notify projects on certain changes (e.g. based on the modified files).

 ## Mapping the mailing lists